Blog Post · Mathematics · AI

 The general case: the normal equation

-In practice, you project onto a subspace spanned by the columns of a matrix \(X\).
-The condition “error perpendicular to all columns” becomes the normal equation:
+In practice one projects not onto a line but onto a subspace spanned by the columns of a matrix \(X\).
+The condition “error perpendicular to all columns” can be written compactly:

 $$X^T X\,\mathbf{c} = X^T\mathbf{y} \quad\Longrightarrow\quad \mathbf{c} = (X^TX)^{-1}\,X^T\mathbf{y}$$